peshkovmaks/python-project-49/README.md

 brain-gcd
 ```

-Break your head in Brain games!
+This game will make your brain explode!

 ### Game launch examples
 run brain-even